 Where the trust derives income from house property, interest on securities, capital gains, or other sources, the word 'income' should be understood in its commercial sense, i.e., book income, after adding back any appropriations or applications thereof towards the purposes of the trust or otherwise, and also after adding back any debits made for capital expenditure incurred for the purposes of the trust or otherwise.
-It should be noted, in this connection, that the amounts so added back will become chargeable to tax under section 11(3) to the extent that they represent outgoings for purposes of the trust from out of the income computed in the aforesaid manner, should be not less than 85% (earlier 75%) of the latter, if the trust is to get the full benefit of the exemption under section 11(1).
+It should be noted, in this connection, that the amounts so added back will become chargeable to tax under section 11(3) to the extent that they represent outgoings for purposes other than those of the trust.
+The amounts spent or applied for the purposes of the trust from out of the income computed in the aforesaid manner, should be not less than 85% (earlier 75%) of the latter, if the trust is to get the full benefit of the exemption under section 11(1).